IMMM-SFA/naturf/docs/source/user_guide.rst

 Frontal Area Density (1-60)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Frontal area density is the frontal area of a building at a certain height increment divided by the building plan area. **naturf** calculates frontal area density from the four cardinal directions (east, north, west, south) and at 5 meter increments from ground level to 75 meters.
 Parameters 1-15 represent the north, paramters 16-30 represent the west, parameters 31-45 represent the south, and parameters 46-60 represent the east.
+(Burian 2004)

 .. math::